storacha/specs/w3-ucan.md

 ### Revocation Lifetime

-It is RECOMMENDED to treat revocations permanent.
-Even though enclosing [UCAN] will have [time bounds] those MUST NOT be interpreted as a time frame within which revocation is active.
+It is RECOMMENDED to treat revocations as permanent.
+Even though enclosing [UCAN] will have [time bounds] those MUST NOT be interpreted as a time frame within which the revocation is active.

-Enclosing [UCAN] [time-bounds] MUST be interpreted as time frame within which authorized issuer is able to exercise revocation on behalf of the [authority].
-More simply it is a mechanism to limit issuers ability to perform revocation on behalf of the [authority].
+Enclosing [UCAN] [time-bounds] MUST be interpreted as the time frame within which an authorized issuer is able to exercise revocation on behalf of the [authority].
+More simply it is a mechanism to limit an issuers ability to perform revocation on behalf of the [authority].

 ### Revocation Revocation